CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/tournament/TOURNAMENT_MODULES.md

-# PLACE YOUR MODULE IN THIS DIRECTORY!
+# PLACE YOUR MODULE IN THIS DIRECTORY TO COMPETE!
 To participate in the tournament, you must submit a python module entry in this directory.

+## NOTE TO TOURNAMENT HOST

 # To Compete:
 1. Using Git, make a `Branch` of this Prisoners Dilemma repository.